feloundou/personal-page/content/post/my-first-post.md

 I am thankful for the {{< spoiler text="compute sponsorship" >}}
 on Microsoft Azure!
-{{< /spoiler >}}  we have been granted, which releases us from what I imagine would be most project ideation constraints.
+{{< /spoiler >}} that we have been granted, which releases us from what I imagine would be most project ideation constraints.
 In essence, we can attempt nearly anything that can conceivably be attempted with modern computing power.

 My technical set-up is relatively simple, and has involved: